jmather/shellyjs/README.md

     http://localhost:5100/core.html?api=api.app

 By default the API files are loaded once on first use.
 During development set MODULE_CACHE=false and the API files will be reload each call.
+The example/app.js has this set to false already.

 ## Features